-If the court grant the petition, the decree shall be recorded in the office for the recording of deeds, and thereafter the borough or incorporated town shall be subject to all the provisions of this act, and any such incorporated town shall become a borough, and the local and special acts of Assembly in force in any such borough or incorporated town shall be annulled so far as they are inconsistent with the provisions of this act.
-When any incorporated town accepts the provisions of this act the decree of the court permitting such acceptance shall set forth the title of the new borough.
+If the court grant the petition, the decree shall be recorded in the office for the recording of deeds, and thereafter the borough or incorporated town shall be subject to all the provisions of this act, and any such incorporated town shall become a borough and the local and special acts of Assembly in force in any such borough or incorporated town shall be annulled in their entirety, or so far as they are inconsistent with the provisions of this act, as may be set forth in the petition in the particular case.
+When any incorporated town accepts the provisions of this act, the decree of the court permitting such acceptance shall set forth the title of the new borough.

-Section 8.
-When any borough or incorporated town shall accept the provisions of this act, as provided by section seven of this article, all liabilities incurred, rights accrued or vested, obligations issued or contracted, and all suits and prosecutions, pending or to be instituted, to enforce any right or penalty accrued or punish any offense committed prior to such acceptance, and all ordinances, shall continue with the same force and effect as if no such acceptance had been made.
+When any borough or incorporated town shall accept the provisions of this act, as provided by this section, all liabilities incurred, rights accrued or vested, obligations issued or contracted, and all suits and prosecutions pending or to be instituted to enforce any right or penalty accrued or punish any offense committed prior to such acceptance, and all ordinances shall continue with the same force and effect as if no such acceptance had been made.

-Section 9.
-This act shall take effect on the first day of July, one thousand nine hundred and fifteen.
+Section 108.
+When Act Goes Into Effect.-This act shall

+go into effect on the first day of July, one thousand nine hundred and twenty-seven.